Translational Inerter

 1.0 kg (by default)

-Coefficient of proportionality between force and rate of change of relative velocity.
+The coefficient of proportionality between the force and the rate of change of relative velocity.

-Initial value of velocity, m/s - initial value of velocity
+Initial value of velocity, m/s — initial value of speed

 Initial value of force, N — initial value of force